briannajeanne/metatranscriptomic-pipeline/README.md

 ---

-# Sequencing Data Preprocessing and Taxonomic Classification for the first script called (nothmodifying_split_trim.sh)
+# First script called: Sequencing Data Preprocessing and Taxonomic Classification (nothmodifying_split_trim.sh)

 This script is designed to preprocess paired-end sequencing data, perform deduplication, trimming, and taxonomic classification using Kraken2 and Bracken.
 The script splits the processed data into different taxonomic groups, such as human, bacteria, fungus, virus, COVID, and non-human.